enrique-ramirez/announcekit-vue/README.md

 - **`widget`** - The url of the widget.
 You can obtain it while creating or editing widget in AnnounceKit Dashboard.
 - `style` - You can apply CSS rules to modify / tune the position of the widget.
-- `catchClick` - Element selector to catch clicks and open the widget.
 - `floatWidget` - Set true if the widget is a Float widget.
 - `embedWidget` - Set true if the widget is a Embed widget.
+- `boosters` - In case you don't want to boosters appear on the page the widget is placed.
 - `user` - User properties (for user tracking)
 - `data` - Segmentation data
 - `lang` - Language selector